Chayud-Ac/FoodOrderApplication/README.md

 ## mongoDB
-Firstly , vist the mongodb website and set up the database and the connection key
+Firstly , vist the mongodb website and set up the database and the connection key as well as visit the stripe website to create the API test key

 ## frontend setup and start